Pyrdacor/Ambermoon-Advanced/docs/LZRS.md

 As the data always starts with literals, the first header is a special one.
 It is just a single byte giving the amount of literals directly.
 The value range is 0..255.
 As 0 literals doesn't make sense, a value of 0 means 256 and another byte is read and processed after those 256 literals.
 Similar to other literal encodings, this can be continued with bytes of value 255.

-This saves a byte if the sequence starts with more literals than the normal literal header could express
+This saves a byte if the sequence starts with more literals than the normal literal header could express, which is 32.
+But even 32 would require an additional length byte so a byte is saved if the initial length of uncompressable literals is 32 or greater.

+If the first 500 bytes are uncompressable literals the data would start with `00 literals F4 more literals`.
+The zero byte stands for 256 and more bytes.
+After 256 literal bytes, the byte `F4` stands for 244 additional literals.
+Then they follow.

+### Additional length encoding

+One might ask why the bytes for additional lengths are not right after each other.
+It would be better readable this way.
+The reason is, that the decompressor can process chunks of literals easier.
+It just needs to memorize if another chunk follows, read the amount and copy the literals.
+This will also work when the total amount of literals exceed large values.
+For example a decompressor can always use a byte or word to store the amount per chunk.
+This is useful for the Amiga and similar systems.